ryouchinsa/ryouchinsa.github.io/edit/README.md

 - Click pressing the option + command keys, the point is added as not labeled.
 - Click pressing the option key, the point is added as labeled but not visible.

+Create the skeleton.
-To add an edge, drag from one to another point pressing the option key.
+- To add an edge, drag from one to another point pressing the option key.
-Drag an point pressing the shift key, the line angle between the point and the neighbor point is locked during the transformation.
+- Drag an point pressing the shift key, the line angle between the point and the neighbor point is locked.

 Right click on the point.
 - "Change keypoint name" to change the keypoint name.